yuriy-chumak/3d-game-shaders-for-beginners/README.md

 ## Copyright

 * Original articles "3D Game Shaders For Beginners" is (C) 2019 [David Lettier](https://github.com/lettier/3d-game-shaders-for-beginners).
-  No any part of these articles is included.
+  No any part of these articles are included.
-* "LowPoly Modular Sci-Fi Environments" 3d-models (c) [quaternius, OpenGameArt](https://opengameart.org/content/lowpoly-modular-sci-fi-environments), CC0 Public Domain.
-  Models are not included, but can be automatically downloaded and processed using the 'make' tool.
+* As a model source have been used [Stylized Mangrove Greenhouse](https://sketchfab.com/3d-models/stylized-mangrove-greenhouse-4ad533f838f44fa583683ab7939c6aa1) by borsh_and licensed under [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/).
-* These articles and source codes are (c) of me - Y.C., [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+* These articles and source codes are (c) of me - Y.C. under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).